Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headfi{A.2: Long-term Memory.} Long-term memory, on the other hand, is used to memorize valuable experiences of historical tasks, which can be recalled by agents when solving unseen tasks.
-Due to extensive trajectories, long-term memory commonly uses distilling techniques or only stores the pivotal information.

-\begin{itemize}[leftmargin=*] \item \textit{Distilled Trajectory.} The entire task execution trajectory may involve extensive context, and given the limited memory space, it can be challenging to store it all completely.
+Long-term memory, on the other hand, is used to memorize valuable experiences of historical tasks. \junwei{Similar to how humans draw on experience from previously completed tasks, long-term memory contributes to the planning module by providing records of historically relevant or similar tasks, which can serve as a reference for reasoning and solving the current unseen task.} However, the entire task execution trajectory may involve extensive context, and given the limited memory space, it can be challenging to store it all completely.
 As a result, distilling techniques have been proposed, \eg{} trajectory summarization~\cite{DroidAgent, MetaGPT} and shortcut extraction~\cite{Co-Learning, IterativeExperienceRefinement}.
-These distilled records retain the task execution process in a more concise manner, thereby alleviating the burden on limited memory and prompt windows. \item \textit{Selective Storage.} Another manner to save long-term memory space is to store vital data of each task, \eg{} the final results~\cite{AutoAgents, ChatDev, AgileCoder, CTC}, reflections~\cite{shinn2023reflexion, AutoAgents}, and action-observations~\cite{DroidAgent, LATs, RCAgent}.
-Compared to complete historical trajectories, these data highlight the pivotal trace information, which can still retain the effects and feedback of previous tasks. \end{itemize}
+These distilled records retain the task execution process in a more concise manner, thereby alleviating the burden on limited memory and prompt windows.
+Another approach to save long-term memory space is to selectively store vital data of each task, \eg{} the final results~\cite{AutoAgents, ChatDev, AgileCoder, CTC, MACNET}, reflections~\cite{shinn2023reflexion, AutoAgents}, and action-observations~\cite{DroidAgent, LATs, RCAgent}.
+Compared to complete historical trajectories, these data highlight the pivotal trace information, which can still retain the effects and feedback of previous tasks.

-\headt{B. Memory Ownership.} In agent systems, the memory module can be designed to serve specific agents or to serve all agents.
-Based on its ownership, we categorize memory into Specific Memory and Shared Memory.
+\headt{Memory Ownership.} In agent systems, the memory module can be designed to serve specific agents or to serve all agents.
+Based on its ownership, we categorize memory into specific memory and shared memory.

-\headfi{B.1: Specific Memory.} Specific memory is an agent mechanism designed specifically for a limited group of agents.
-This type of memory has strict pre-defined usage regulations, only storing and serving specific agents in the workflow~\cite{XUAT-Copilot, DroidAgent, GPTDroid, AutoAgents, bairi2023codeplan, MetaGPT, ChatDev, MAGIS, shinn2023reflexion, AgileCoder, CTC, EV, SoA, Co-Learning, LATs, IterativeExperienceRefinement, MapCoder, RCAgent}.
+Specific memory is an agent mechanism designed specifically for a limited group of agents.
+This type of memory has strict pre-defined usage regulations, only storing and serving specific agents in the workflow~\cite{XUAT-Copilot, DroidAgent, GPTDroid, AutoAgents, bairi2023codeplan, MetaGPT, ChatDev, MAGIS, shinn2023reflexion, AgileCoder, CTC, EV, SoA, Co-Learning, LATs, IterativeExperienceRefinement, MapCoder, RCAgent, MACNET, VisionDroid}.
 For example, in SoA~\cite{SoA}, each agent is equipped with individual memory for storing its own generated code fragments and unit tests, which will be used to evaluate the correctness of the final code and provide feedback to the agent for modification.